snaplet/docs-old/docs/getting-started/securing-postgresql.md

 # Securing PostgresQL

 Snaplet connects to your PostgresQL database in order to create snapshots.
-We recommend that you give us read-only access to your database, and that you restrict connection to a specific set of ip-addresses.
+We recommend that you give us read-only access to your database, and that you restrict connection to a specific set of IP addresses.

 <div style={{textAlign: 'center'}}>